MIC-DKFZ/napari-voxtell/README.md

 1. **Initialize the Model**:
    - Open the VoxTell widget.
    - Select your model version from the dropdown (or paste a local custom model path).
-   - Click **Initialize**. *Wait for the "Model Loaded" status.*
+   - Click **Initialize**.
+This downloads model weights on first use and takes some time while the model loads.
 2. **Select Input**:
    - Choose the target image layer from the dropdown menu.
 3. **Prompt**:
-   - Enter a text description of the anatomical structure or pathology you wish to segment (e.g., "right kidney", "lung lesion", "brainstem").
+   - Enter a text description of the anatomical structure or pathology of interest (e.g., "right kidney", "lung lesion", "brainstem").
 4. **Segment**:
    - Click **Submit**.
    - The resulting segmentation will appear as a new Labels layer.

-**Important:** Carefully review all segmentation outputs.
-Model performance varies with anatomical complexity, imaging quality, and prompt clarity.
-This tool is intended for research exploration, not validated clinical workflows.

 <p align="center">
     <img src="imgs/gui.png" alt="napari-voxtell GUI">
 </p>

+Please carefully review all segmentation outputs.
+Model performance varies with anatomical complexity, imaging quality, spacing, and prompt clarity.
+This tool is intended for research exploration, not validated clinical workflows.

 ## Citation